DLYuanGod/TinyGPT-V/README.md

 </font>

 ## News
+[Apr.08 2024] Update our paper v2.
+We revised some type errors, provided more details and updated TinyGPT-V lastest results.

 [Mar.20 2024] Update the Phi-2 weight download link.

 [Jan.22 2024] Welcome to Hugging Face online demo to try out our models (for Stage-4 v1)!